Gusi/docs.everlaps.com/docs/en/race-formats/qualify-finals.md

 ##### Parameters

 - **Drivers/Series**: Number of drivers per series when the distribution is done automatically with the *Generate* option on the [series](../user-guide/races/index.html#series) panel.
-On the series management tab the driver distribution can be changed with total liberty, so this value is not definitive.
+In the series management tab the driver distribution can be changed with total liberty, so this value is not definitive.

 - **Series distribution**: Establishes how the drivers are automatically distributed into heats with the value *Drivers/Series*.